Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Introduction

-The current experimental status on the measurement of the neutrino mass necessitates a revisiting of the mechanism of neutrino mass generation, which still remains a mystery.
-Several theoretical models of neutrino mass have been proposed, such as the see-saw mechanisms, which introduces either heavy right-handed neutrinos, or scalar triplets or fermionic triplets in the theory~\cite{Minkowski:1977sc,Gell-Mann:1979vob,Yanagida:1979as,Mohapatra:1979ia,Mohapatra:1980yp, Schechter:1980gr}.
+The current experimental status on the measurement of the neutrino mass necessitates a revisit of the mechanism of neutrino mass generation, which still remains a mystery.
+Several theoretical models of neutrino mass have been proposed, such as the see-saw mechanisms, which introduce either heavy right-handed neutrinos, or scalar triplets or fermionic triplets in the theory~\cite{Minkowski:1977sc,Gell-Mann:1979vob,Yanagida:1979as,Mohapatra:1979ia,Mohapatra:1980yp, Schechter:1980gr}.
 Models with additional discrete symmetries have also been explored in great detail~\cite{King:2013eh}.
 The common link in the above theoretical models is that the neutrino mass arises due to a vacuum expectation value (vev) of a scalar particle (usually the Higgs).
 This is similar in spirit to the masses of the other SM fermions.

 However, neutrinos enjoy a special status in the SM fermion family and hence one can speculate that the neutrino mass has a totally different origin.
-This can either be due to any kind of novel phase transition in the early/late Universe~\cite{Fardon:2003eh,Koksbang:2017rux, Dvali:2016uhn,Lorenz:2018fzb,Lorenz:2021alz}, or due to interaction with some other particle, for e.g., dark matter~\cite{Berlin:2016woy, Krnjaic:2017zlz, Brdar:2017kbt, Capozzi:2018bps, Choi:2019zxy, Dev:2020kgz, Choi:2020ydp,Ge:2020ffj, Losada:2021bxx, Huang:2021kam, Chun:2021ief, Dev:2022bae, Huang:2022wmz, Davoudiasl:2023uiq, Losada:2023zap,Sen:2023uga, Sen:2024pgb,Martinez-Mirave:2024dmw}.
-A specific feature of these mass-models is that neutrino masses become redshift dependent.
-Therefore, neutrinos masses can be different in the early Universe from what is expected from current experiments.
+This can either be due to any kind of novel phase transition in the early/late Universe~\cite{Fardon:2003eh,Koksbang:2017rux, Dvali:2016uhn,Lorenz:2018fzb,Lorenz:2021alz}, or due to interaction with some other particle, for e.g., dark matter~\cite{Berlin:2016woy, Krnjaic:2017zlz, Brdar:2017kbt, Capozzi:2018bps, Choi:2019zxy, Dev:2020kgz, Choi:2020ydp,Ge:2020ffj, Losada:2021bxx, Huang:2021kam, Chun:2021ief, Dev:2022bae, Huang:2022wmz, Davoudiasl:2023uiq, Losada:2023zap,Sen:2023uga, Sen:2024pgb,Martinez-Mirave:2024dmw,Goertz:2024gzw}.
+A specific feature of these mass models is that neutrino masses become redshift-dependent.
+Therefore, neutrino masses can be different in the early Universe from what is expected from current experiments.
 This might also provide a plausible explanation if the disagreement in $\sum m_i$ between the oscillation experiments and the cosmological surveys persists.
+Note, however, that this does not imply that cosmological surveys will be sensitive to smaller dynamic neutrino masses.
+As long as the sum of neutrino masses is smaller than $\mathcal{O}(0.1)\,$eV, current cosmological surveys have no way of probing it.